 The predecessor came only in one size but Garmin has now introduced two.
 This includes a 45mm stainless steel model and a 40mm model for small wrists (4S).

 The first ever smartwatch from Fitbit is essentially a fitness watch.
 If you are after a something that will keeps tabs on your activity around the clock, the device will do the trick.
 It comes with everything we have come to love about Fitbits, and throws water resistance and built-in GPS into the mix.

 Fitbit has, however, Ionic beyond the fitness tracking environment.
 You get 2.5GB of internal storage for music, notifications and a built in NFC chip for payments.
 There is also an App store with Strava, Accuweather, Flipboard, Starbucks and more.

-Sports-watches don’t come much more feature-packed than Amazfit Stratos.
-In addition to tracking your activity around the clock, this aesthetically appealing GPS watch keeps tabs on a dozen different sports – all with their own performance metrics.
+Sports-watches don’t come much more feature-packed than the Amazfit Stratos 3.
+In addition to tracking your activity around the clock, this aesthetically appealing GPS watch has 80 sports modes – all with their own performance metrics.
 It offers water-proofing, allows you to listen to locally stored music and more.

 The company has definitely stepped up its game and now has a solid offering that might lure some customers from its better known counterparts.
 Admittedly, there are a few negatives such as menu navigation which takes some getting used to, and screen visibility which deteriorates at some angles.

 Nevertheless, this timepiece offers excellent value for money.
 You’ll struggle to find a sports-watch that provides so much for the price.
 Put simply, the device packs a punch, but without breaking the bank.